mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/modules/how_to_write_a_new_frontend.rst

 libmnemosyne is designed in such a way that writing a new front is as painless as possible.
 All the code for running a GUI which is actually GUI toolkit independent is grouped in two controllers: the main ui controller and the review ui controller.
 In order to build a new frontend, you need to create a main widget which inherits from ``MainWidget`` and implements its interface, and similarly a review widget which inherits from ``ReviewWidget``.

-In order to get a feel for how this works, it's best by starting to study the code for the ppygui_ui Windows Mobile client, which is the simplest possible frontend, a it only supports reviewing cards.
+In order to get a feel for how this works, it's best by starting to study the code for the ppygui_ui Windows Mobile client, which is the simplest possible frontend, as it only supports reviewing cards.

 There a three files in that frontend: